MinhajurRahmanCIS/laptop-bd-bazar-server-side/README.md

 7. Use the email&password and Google authentication it help to secure information and trusted.
 8. Using the mongoDB to store data and use them as API.
 ## Features and functionality –
-·         This is a  Foodie Service Site Where you can review order and add service.\
+·         This is a  Used Laptop sell Website Site Where you can sell laptops and add service.\
-·         You need to create account for the review.\
+·         You need to create account for to buy or sell.\
-·         You can see the reviews.\
+·         You can buy laptop\
-·         You can delete your review.\
+·         You can sell your laptop.\
-·         You can update your review.\
+·         Admin can control users activity.\
 ·         There two way you can login the site.\
 ·         You can view the full size image by clicking images.\